Indirect jumps improve instruction sequence performance: Introduction

 The program notation used in this paper to show that indirect jumps improve instruction sequence performance is \PGLBij.
 This program notation is a minor variant of \PGLCij, a program notation with indirect jumps instructions introduced in~\cite{BM07e}.
-Both program notations are close to existing assembly languages and have relative jump instructions.
+Both program notations are rooted in program algebra, are closer to existing assembly languages than the notation provided by program algebra, and have relative jump instructions.
 The main difference between them is that \PGLBij\ has an explicit termination instruction and \PGLCij\ has not.
 This difference makes the former program notation more convenient for the purpose of this paper.

-The performance measure use in this paper is the maximal internal delay of an instruction sequence on execution.
+The performance measure used in this paper is the maximal internal delay of an instruction sequence on execution.
 The maximal internal delay of an instruction sequence on execution is the largest possible delay that can take place between successively executed instructions whose effects are observable externally.
 Another conceivable performance measure is the largest possible sum of such delays on execution of the instruction sequence.
-In this paper, we do not consider the latter performance measure because it looks to be less adequate to the interactive performance of instruction sequences.
+In this paper, we do not consider the latter performance measure because it looks to be less adequate to the interactive performance of instruction sequences. \footnote {Interactive performance means performance with respect to the interaction with the environment on execution.}

+The work presented in this paper can be looked at in a wider context.
+In the literature on computer architecture, hardly anything can be found that contributes to a sound understanding of the effects of the presence of common kinds of instructions in the instruction set of a computer on important points such as instruction sequence size and instruction sequence performance.
+The work presented in this paper can be considered a first step towards such an understanding.